Trovemaster/TROVE/docs/source/outputs.rst

 Contracted basis
 ----------------

 After the primitive basis functions haven been generated, often using the Numerov method, TROVE then builds contractions of these functions.
-This procedure has been discussed in detail in a recent paper\cite{17YuYaOv.methods} and here in Chapter _theory.
+This procedure has been discussed in detail in [17YuYaOv]_ and here in Chapter `Theory <https://spectrove.readthedocs.io/en/latest/theory.html>`__.
 TROVE diagonalises a reduced Hamiltonian and the energies and primitive functions are given in a list, for example for PF\ :sub:`3`
 ::

       Variational eigenvalues: